 When Reagan told the Veterans of Foreign Wars that the U.S. should have applied overwhelming military power against North Vietnam, he essentially admitted that had he been president in 1965 he would have been willing to risk World War III to achieve a limited political objective in a peripheral region of the world.
-Ronald Reagan, who so frequently came across in public appearances as such a friendly fella, was willing to put the U.S. homeland and its 200 million civilians at risk of nuclear annihilation for South Vietnam and its 15 million people.
-None of the top officials in the Kennedy, Johnson, or Nixon administrations were willing to go that far to defend South Vietnam.
+Ronald Reagan, who so frequently came across in public appearances as such a friendly fella, was willing to put the U.S. homeland and its 200 million residents at risk of nuclear annihilation for South Vietnam and its 15 million people.
+None of the top officials in the Kennedy, Johnson, or Nixon administrations were ever willing to go that far to defend South Vietnam.

 National Intelligence Council, Estimative Products on Vietnam, 1948-1975, SNIE 13-66, “Special National Intelligence Estimate: Current Chinese Communist Intentions in the Vietnam Situation,” August 4, 1966, 345.